Mohammedvaraliya/Data-Structures-and-Algorithms/Queue/README.md

     This problem is a producer,consumer problem where producer thread is producing data whereas consumer thread is consuming the data which has already produced.

+### 04. Queue Data Structure : Print Binary Numbers From 1 to 10 Using Queue

+    Queue Data Structure : Print Binary Numbers From 1 to 10 Using Queue